Contact Us

 Pros

-• Visibility and log features: The visibility and log availability provided are highly valued by customers.
+• Visibility and logs: The visibility and log availability are highly valued by customers.

 Cons

-• Crashes: Some users claim that the system was vulnerable to malfunctioning frequently.
+• Crashes: Some users report the system malfunctions occasionally.

 Cisco Secure Workload (Tetration)

-Zero-trust microsegmentation securing workloads in any environment from a single interface.
-Establishes software-defined micro-perimeter at load level across virtual machines, bare metal servers, and containers.
+Zero-trust microsegmentation secures workloads in any environment from a single interface.
+Establishes a software-defined micro-perimeter at the workload level across virtual machines, bare metal servers, and containers.

 Pros

-• Zero trust network: Users appreciate the customized zero-trust paradigm which shows microsegmentation of different workloads.
+• Zero-trust network: Users appreciate the customized zero-trust model showing microsegmentation of different workloads.

-• Vulnerability scanning: Users say that it is convenient to monitor the security posture of apps across environments, and National Institute of Standards and Technology (NIST) vulnerabilities can be accurately identified.
+• Vulnerability scanning: Monitoring the security posture of apps across environments is convenient, and NIST vulnerabilities can be accurately identified.

 Cons

-• Ease-of-use: Some users claim that Secure Workload is difficult to use, and the dashboard is not simple, it requires some time to get used to it.
+• Ease-of-use: Secure Workload is difficult to use, and the dashboard requires time to learn.

-• Latency: Sometimes users encounter latency issues between applications.
+• Latency: Users sometimes encounter latency between applications.

 Flow Virtual Networking

 Optional Nutanix Acropolis add-on.
 Microsegmentation enables granular management and control of all VM traffic.
 Combine policies to build custom protection systems.
-Test function verifies policies before implementing in microsegments.
+The test function verifies policies before implementing them in microsegments.

 Pros

-• Microsegmentation: Some users claim that Nutanix Flow improves at microsegmentation by separating particular databases from apps.
+• Microsegmentation: Nutanix Flow separates particular databases from applications.

-• Network visibility: Some users believe that the platform makes it simple to monitor network traffic flowing between multiple systems.
+• Network visibility: Simple to monitor network traffic flowing between multiple systems.

 Cons

-• Data transfer: Some user reviews indicate that not every port receives a data transfer through Flow Virtual Networking.
+• Data transfer: Not every port receives a data transfer through Flow Virtual Networking.

-• Cloud connection: Users express that connecting to the cloud with Flow Virtual Networking can be challenging.
+• Cloud connection: Connecting to the cloud with Flow Virtual Networking can be challenging.

 What is microsegmentation?

-Microsegmentation is a security solution process designed to intuitively divide data based on workload within an organization’s operating systems.
-Security architects can create protocols that define how all traffic flows in your ecosystem, north-south and east-west.
+Microsegmentation is a security approach that divides data based on workload within an organization’s network.
+Security architects can create protocols that define how all traffic flows north-south and east-west.

 Benefits of microsegmentation tools